xiphonics/picoTracker/docs/MANUAL.md

 **PitchSLide performs a linear pitch slide from previous note value to pitch bb at speed aa**
 - PSL is also time for the first two byte nibble
 - PITCH is linear pitch change
+For MIDI instruments, this plays as portomento the next note (ie. starts the next note *before* stopping this one)

 ## RTG aabb (RTRG in lgpt)